nitramek/BIA_project/README.md

-There is not much interesting things in here, perhaps if you like usage of streams you are more than welcome here.
+There are not many interesting things in here, perhaps if you like usage of streams you are more than welcome here.